 The error 0xc0000142 is shown on your computer when you try to launch a program.
 The programs are usually games but the error can be shown when you try to run Autodesk or other programs as well.
 This error code is shown along with the message that says

 The application was unable to start correctly (0xc0000142).

-The reason for this error is usually because of dll load error.
-This just simply means that the dll that is required to launch your game (or any other program) is no longer valid or signed.
-Since the problem is caused because of the dll file, replacing it with a proper dll files will solve the problem.
+The reason for this error is usually because of the .dll load error.
+This just simply means that the .dll that is required to launch your game (or any other program) is no longer valid or signed.
+Since the problem is caused because of the .dll file, replacing it with a proper .dll files will solve the problem.

-The error can sometimes be caused by the conflicting software.
-Although it’s hard to detect which software is causing the issue, if it is because of the software, but try disabling your Antivirus.
+The error can sometimes be caused by conflicting software.
+Although it’s hard to detect which software is causing the issue but try disabling your Antivirus.
 Nvidia’s drivers are also known to cause the issue so try uninstalling or disabling the GeForce utility, or any other driver utility you might have, for a while.

 Method 1: Repair Corrupt Files

 Download and run Reimage Plus to scan and restore corrupt and missing files from here, and then proceed with the methods below.

 Method 2: Clean Boot

 The first method is to do a clean boot, what it would do is disable non-windows services and startup programs.
 You can re-enable them if needed.
 This will also improve performance by disabling un-wanted start-up programs that are not used.
 They can be re-enabled by repeating the steps and checking the ones that have been disabled.